LocationDocklands, Victoria, Australia

 LightingSatelight / Volker Haug

-From the architect.
+Text description provided by the architects.
 The Docklands precinct has been transformed into a modern residential, commercial and visitor destination in the heart of Melbourne.
 The client wanted to deliver a fresh authentic pizza offering for a discerning business clientele wanting a fast but quality lunch or dinner.

 Eleven Inch Pizza in Melbourne’s Docklands precinct incorporates second generation branding for an existing food concept initially developed for a Melbourne CBD laneway.
 The design for the space incorporates playful referencing and a bold interior enlisting simple colors and graphic forms.